KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 #one-col-entry(
-  content: [SDET with 4+ years of experience in automation, API testing, and performance engineering.
-Skilled in building robust Python-based test frameworks using Selenium, Pytest, Locust, and Postman.
-Strong expertise integrating automation into CI\/CD pipelines using Newman and GitHub Actions, including parallel execution and automated rollback mechanisms.
-Experienced in leveraging AI-driven automation generation using Copilot + Playwright MCP.]
+  content: [Accomplished Quality Assurance Engineer with comprehensive experience in manual and automated testing for web applications and backend systems.
+Proven ability to design and execute robust test strategies within fast-paced Agile\/Scrum environments.
+Expertise in API testing, CI\/CD integration, and collaborating with cross-functional teams to ensure product quality and drive continuous improvement.
+Skilled in leveraging tools like Selenium, Playwright, Postman, and JIRA to enhance testing efficiency and release reliability.]
 )